 Among your fishing gear you will have such as rods, reels, tackle and all the additional stuff such as a good bait box, and your other fishing kit.
-But have you got a head torch?
+But have you got the best fishing head torch?
 Now these are not exclusively fishing products.
 Some people use them while out running at night, and others for when they are working in the dark.

 For the fisherman, a torch that does not require the use of hands is a major bonus.
 They are very cheap, very efficient and come in many different shapes, sizes and power levels.
 We took a look at some of the best on the market so you can see what they are all about, so let’s get down to business!

 You might know energizer as a brand of batteries, and this is one of their other products.
 It’s a very neat little LED powered head torch that will be perfect for fishing.
 It puts out 315 lumens – that’s the measure of brightness – and will reach up to 85metres, and is powered by three AAA batteries.
 You get five light modes including a red night vision one, the light can be pivoted and is attached to an easy to adjust headband, and you can get six hours of continuous use.
 It also has a focus feature, and is very durable, and at the price is well worth looking at.